redhat-openstack/website/source/uncategorized/deploying-rdo-using-instack.html.md

 Instack executes [diskimage-builder](https://github.com/openstack/diskimage-builder) style elements on the current system.
 This enables a current running system to have an element applied in the same way that diskimage-builder applies the element to an image build.
 Using instack, you can quickly build an Undercloud to deploy your Overcloud.

-## 1. Deploying an Undercloud
+## 1. Preparing for Undercloud Deployment

-The following sections describe the steps for deploying an Undercloud on all baremetal or all virtual machine environments using RDO packages and Instack.
+The following sections describe the steps for preparing for an Undercloud deployment on all baremetal or all virtual machine environments using RDO packages and Instack.

 ### Baremetal Setup